 Sometimes, it is also called Half Moon.
 Simply because we see precisely half (right side) of the illuminated portion of the Moon’s Lunar Surface.

 Waxing Gibbous Moon (50 to 100% illuminated)

 ANY GUESS…!!!
-A moon phase between half moon and full moon is undoubtedly known as the waxing gibbous moon.
+A moon phase between half moon and a full moon is undoubtedly known as the waxing gibbous moon.
 A waxing gibbous moon phase is the fourth phase of the moon.

 The Waxing Gibbous Moon always occurs between the first quarter moon and full moon day.
-In other words, you can say that waxing gibbous moon refers to the moon when it’s more than half but not completely full.
+In other words, you can say that the waxing gibbous moon refers to the moon when it’s more than half but not full.

 Full Moon (100% illuminated)

 The fifth phase of the moon is called the full Moon.
-A full moon day is a lunar phase when moon is illuminated or lightened completely by the sunlight.
+A full moon day is a lunar phase when the moon is illuminated or lightened completely by the sunlight.